 On Embracing Myself In This Moment

 It’s an interesting thing to watch yourself grow and age.
-I’m often uncomfortable with pictures of myself, so I tend to stay out of them.
+I’m often uncomfortable with pictures of myself, so historically I have tended to stay out of them.
 Like so many others I pick myself apart.
 Why do we do this?
 I retook this picture like ten times.
 Ten times!!
 I didn’t like my hair or thought I looked old.
-I have lots of white hairs these days and it is still kind of crazy from having my last baby.
-I like this one.
+I have a bunch of white hairs these days and it is still kind of crazy from having my last baby.
+I like this one though.
 This is me, as I am right now.

-This year, as I learning to take a step back, I am learning to accept myself more.
-I am learning to see myself the way my children see me....or at least the way my baby sees me.
-It’s time to be more kind and compassionate with the person I am in this moment.
+This year, as I am learning to take a step back, I am learning to accept myself more.
+I am learning to see myself the way my children see me or at least the way my baby sees me.
+It’s time to be kinder and more compassionate with the person I am in this moment.

 I had my third and last baby this past May.
-She is amazing and I’m pretty sure I fall a little more in love with her every day.
 This pregnancy was different for me than my others.
-While I loved being pregnant with my older kids, I don’t remember loving my body....not during pregnancy and definitely not after.
-In some ways, I was more uncomfortable this time around, but I am not as young as I was with the older two, so that’s to be expected.
+While I loved being pregnant with my older kids, I don’t remember loving my body- during pregnancy and certainly not after.
+In some ways, I was more uncomfortable this time around, but I am not as young as I was with the older two, so I expected that.
 I wasn’t uncomfortable with the way I looked though.
 I loved the curves of my pregnant body.
 I loved that I could see the veins so clearly in my breasts as they grew.
 I loved my growing belly and the life that lived inside.

 My baby was born.
 My clothes didn’t fit.
-There was extra skin in the place where my baby used to be and I had a bunch of growth marks.
+There was extra skin in the place where my baby once was, and I had so many growth marks.
 Yet, I loved my body.
 There was no sense of need to get back to my pre pregnancy self.
 I loved this body more than that body.

 This body has done amazing things and it deserves some respect for that.